mazurowski-lab/osteoarthritis-classification/README.md

 ```

 notice:
---img-name: the path and the name of the dicom image.
+--img-name: the path and the name of the dicom image. (** we also support png image version now is raw dicom file is not available)
 --png-path: the path to save the result as an png image.
 --txt-path: save the result in an txt file.